IronFoundry/if_release/README.md

 	-	Note: This install can take a while to run as it must install a number of gem's required by the Windows DEA.
 -	Run `start-if-services.ps1` to start the Iron Foundry services.

-### NOTE - Avoid password expirations for ironfoundry services
+### NOTE - Avoid password expirations for Iron Foundry services

 To prevent the IFWarden user's password from expiring, we disable password expiration for that user during the install process.
 If this conflicts with an existing password policy or if you choose to re-enable the password expiration policy, then it becomes your responsibility to make sure that the IFWarden password is always valid.
 If the password does expire, the Iron Foundry services will be unable to restart if needed.